markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 ### model training
   + runs on ~100 GPUS (12 replicas (for ensembling) 8 gpus each)
   + only 32k words
-  + because softmax size only 32k can be fully calculated ( no sampling))
+  + because softmax size only 32k can be fully calculated (no sampling))
 + optimization
-  + combination of Adam an dSGD wiht delayed exponential decay
+  + combination of Adam an SGD wiht delayed exponential decay.
+    + first Adam then SGD
   + 128/256 sentence pairs combined into one batch
 + training time
   + ~1 week for 2.5m steps = ~300m sentence pairs
-  + for example, on english->french we use only 15% of available data
+  + for example, on english->french they use only 15% of available data.
   + they have more than enough data. this is infinite data to them.

 ### Wordpiece Model (WPM)
 + Data-driven bottom-up segmenter (trained once on example data)
   + produces predetermined number of units to represent any word possible
   + no UNK (unkonwn word) anymore
-  + frequenc words become full units, rare words split up
+  + frequency words become full units, rare words split up
 ### Training criterion
 + max liklihood on training data given evolving word definition
 + simplest case very similar to byte pair encodeing (BPE)